Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 If you install Git for the first time, you will need to restart your system.
 :::

-## Update Invoking
+## RPC Invoking

-Use the `Invoke` method on the `NetworkBehaviour` to invoke Netcode, instead of calling the method directly like in UNet.

-See [NetworkBehaviour](../mlapi-basics/networkbehaviour.md) for more information.
+Invoking an RPC works the same way as in UNet.
+Just call the function and it will send an RPC.

 ##  NetworkManager

 UNET’s `NetworkManager` is also called `NetworkManager` in Netcode and works in a similar way.

 :::note
-You cannot inherit from `NetworkManager` in Netcode, which was a **recommended** pattern in UNET.
+We recommend you don't inherit from `NetworkManager` in Netcode, which was a **recommended** pattern in UNET.
 :::

 ## Replace NetworkManagerHUD

 Currently Netcode offers no replacment for the NetworkMangerHUD.

-The [Community Contributions Extension Package](https://github.com/Unity-Technologies/mlapi-community-contributions/tree/master/com.mlapi.contrib.extensions) contains a a drop in `NetworkManagerHud` component you can use for a quick substitute.
+The [Community Contributions Extension Package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/master/com.community.netcode.extensions) contains a a drop in `NetworkManagerHud` component you can use for a quick substitute.

 ## Replace NetworkIdentity with NetworkObject